-In the early spring of 2014, Crozier & Associates was approached by multi-national Honda Canada Manufacturing (Honda) for assistance in rebuilding approximately one kilometer of the Industrial Parkway, an existing four lane arterial by-pass, in Alliston, Ontario.
+In spring of 2014, Crozier & Associates was approached by multi-national Honda of Canada Manufacturing (Honda) for assistance in rebuilding approximately one kilometre of the Industrial Parkway, an existing four lane arterial by-pass, in Alliston, Ontario.

-Crozier’s engineering scope included detailed design of approximately one kilometer of road widening; utility coordination associated with the relocation of utility poles containing multiple joint use partners; design of a stormwater management solution to retain the existing Industrial Parkway’s storm drainage system and construction management services including tendering and contract administration.
+Crozier’s engineering scope included detailed design of approximately one kilometre of road widening; utility coordination of the relocation of utility poles containing multiple joint use partners; design of a stormwater management solution to retain the existing Industrial Parkway’s storm drainage system and construction management services including tendering and contract administration.

-Work on the project began in the spring with an accelerated six month window to prepare designs, secure approvals, coordinate the relocation of the 44 kVA joint-use power line, deliver Agreements to Council (during an election year), negotiate financial cost-sharing and DC Credit requirements, tender the project and ensure construction completion as Contract Administrator.
+The project started in the spring with an accelerated six month window to prepare designs, secure approvals, coordinate the relocation of the 44 kVA joint-use power line, deliver Agreements to Council, negotiate financial cost-sharing and DC Credit requirements, tender the project, and ensure construction completion as Contract Administrator.

-That the joint venture was completed to deadline on October 31st, 2014, is testament to what can be achieved when early and effective collaboration is established with clients, consultants and the municipality.
-In addition to maintaining access and utilities to a fully functioning Honda plant throughout construction, the seamless design connection between the Honda and Walton internal site plans and the new roadway, realized significant cost savings for our clients.
+The joint venture was completed to deadline on October 31, 2014.
+This quick turnaround is testament to the effectiveness of early collaboration with clients, consultants, and the municipality.
+In addition to maintaining access to a fully operational Honda plant throughout construction, the seamless design connection between each site realized significant cost savings for our clients.

 Read more about out services in Transportation Engineering: https://www.cfcrozier.ca/what-we-do/transportation-engineering/Print This Post | Back to Case Stories